prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // `coin's public key <eddsa-coin-pub>`_, both ECDHE and EdDSA.
       coin_pub: CoinPublicKey;

-      // denomination RSA key with which the coin is signed
+      // Hash of denomination RSA key with which the coin is signed
-      // TODO: consider changing to h_denom_pub to reduce bandwidth?
-      // (Exchange clearly knows the full denom_pub).
-      denom_pub: RsaPublicKey;
+      denom_pub_hash: HashCode;

       // exchange's unblinded RSA signature of the coin
       ub_sig: RsaSignature;